Exec and the vector table¶

 0x313-0x42 = 0x2d1.

 The vectors table, thus, is the source from which we can calculate the jump table.
-The code to perform this, however, is contained in one of the functions itself, let's say the number 2
+The code to perform this, however, is contained in one of the functions itself, let's assume it's function number 2

 As you can see the function at